lemalcs/Khernet/README.md

 You can post issues in this [repository](https://github.com/lemalcs/Khernet-issues/issues).

-Complete source code will be available in the future.
+Complete source code will be available soon.